-Method responsible: Katrine Borgå (UiO, katrine.borga@ibv.uio.no), Julia Giebichenstein
+Method responsible: Katrine Borgå (UiO, katrine.borga@ibv.uio.no), Julia Giebichenstein (UiO, julia.giebichenstein@ibv.uio.no), Robynne Nowicki (UNIS, robynneno@unis.no)

-(julia.giebichenstein@ibv.uio.no), Robynne Nowicki (robynneno@unis.no)

-Parameter description: Collection of meso- and -macrozooplankton (opportunistically benthos) and fish for stable isotopes, fatty acids, protein and energy content during the Nansen Legacy biology seasonal process cruises.
+Description of parameter/aim: Collection of meso- and -macrozooplankton (opportunistically benthos) and fish for stable isotopes, fatty acids, protein and energy content during the Nansen Legacy biology seasonal process cruises.
 The taxa sampled will be the same for the aims of T2.2.1 and T2.2.5 (from Nansen Legacy project proposal) and data will be shared when overlapping parameters are analysed.